wb/lines/README.md

-#Usage
+#Lines

-This bash script will count the number of lines of text present in a directory and return that number to you.
-There is an optional parameter of a directory:
+Lines is a bash script that will count the number of lines of text present in a directory and return that number to you.

+##Usage

+    Usage: lines.sh [directory]

     $ lines
     Found 562 lines of text in .
     $ lines test-project
     Found 2287 lines of text in test-project/

-#Installation

-In order to allow the file itself to remain in the repository, but have the functionality of the command system-wide, I opted to symbolically link the file to /usr/bin.
-There are other options here, but I'll describe this approach.

-First, ensure the file is executable:
+##Installing Lines

+My personal preference is to create a symbolic link between `lines.sh` and `/usr/bin/lines`.
+This way, the command is accessible to all users of the computer, but still remains within the repository for easy updates.
+An example of how to do this follows:

+    // make the command executable
     $ chmod +x lines.sh

-Next, create a symbolic link between this file and /usr/bin/lines (or whatever name you chose).
-I use the full path below due to issues encountered when using relative paths:
+    // create the symbolic link (cannot be a relative path)

-    $ sudo ln -s <full path to directory containing lines.sh>/lines.sh /usr/bin/lines
+    $ sudo ln -s <full path to this repository>/lines.sh /usr/bin/lines

-And that's it!
-Typing "lines [directory]" in your shell should now return the number of lines of text found!
-Useful for making yourself feel better about being up until 5am.